Bread Glazes: Simple Tips for Bakery-Style Finishes at Home

 If you use a bread machine, you can still use these glaze ideas by making your bread on the DOUGH cycle and shaping it by hand before baking it in your conventional oven.

-- Add shine to the crust.
+- Add shine to the crust

-- Change the crust’s texture (chewy, crunchy, or soft).
+- Change texture (chewy, crunchy, or soft)

-- Enhance browning and color.
+- Improve browning and color

-- Act as an adhesive for sugar, seeds, herbs, or salt.
+- Act as an adhesive for sugar, seeds, herbs, or salt

 How To Apply a Glaze to Bread